Log in with RealMe

 • information and technology – management of ICT strategy and integrating workplace design with technology planning

-• financial and vote management – integrating property planning and budgeting within organisational budget and resource planning
+• financial and vote management – integrating property planning and budgeting within organisational budget and investment management system (IMS)

 • human resource or workforce – management for workforce strategy and planning, the workforce the property portfolio needs to accommodate now and into the medium and long-term, and integrating workplace design with organisational culture and wellness programmes